How To Pass the KYC Process at Online Gambling Sites

 Wait For Confirmation and Potential Follow-Up

-After your submission, you’ll receive an acknowledgement of successful submission.
+After your submission, you’ll receive an acknowledgment of successful submission.
 After that, depending on the operator, their KYC team will go through your documents and either ask for complementary documents or accept or deny your KYC submission.

 Patrik Lidin